 Cemetery Grounds Volunteers

 Volunteers assist in maintaining our parish cemetery grounds and aiding in special projects at the cemetery requiring extra help.

 Facilities and Grounds Committee

 Volunteers work under the direction of the Parish Facilities and Grounds person to maintain the buildings and grounds of the Proto-Cathedral.
 Those with expertise in different trades are always needed, as well as those who would like to help with general maintenance.

 This valuable ministry is open to all who would like to help prepare the church for weekend Masses.
 They dust, sweep, and vacuum the interior of the church.

-The Proto-Cathedral has a need for committed volunteers to help with general secretarial tasks and parish mailings.
+The Proto-Cathedral welcomes committed volunteers to help with general secretarial tasks and parish mailings.

 Knights of Columbus

 Founded in 1882 by Fr.
 McGivney as a Catholic fraternal benefit society, today the Knights are over 1.8 million men strong worldwide.
 The Knights are dedicated to the principals of charity, unity and fraternity and were originally founded to render financial aid to members and their families.
 Today, the Knights are dedicated to serve the Priests and parishes with other efforts benefiting the community and the Culture of Life.
 Many recognize our Fourth Degree Knights, the highest Degree in the Order, by their distinctive capes, plumed caps and swords.
 The Fourth Degree is the patriotic degree and serves at many highly visible and special occasions supporting our pastor and bishops.
 Membership in the Knights is open to any Catholic man who is 18 years or older. http://www.kofcbishopblanchet15730.com/

 Columbia River Serra